NiLuJe/FBInk/README.md

 Kindle support covers the full Kindle lineup, starting from the K2.

 Kobo support has been tested on a H2O running a recent FW version (i.e., 32bpp fb), but the full lineup should be supported.

+BQ Cervantes support has been contributed by @pazos (#17), and should handle the current lineup.

 # Bindings in other languages